Privacy notice

 • have a vendor relationship or similar with our Firm.

 In addition, we may collect personal information about you from third parties.
-Third parties may include but are not limited to instructing clients (where your information forms part of a client matter), the Mayer Brown Practices (defined below) and providers of verification services for client onboarding.
+Third parties may include but are not limited to instructing clients (where your information forms part of a client matter) and providers of verification services for client onboarding.
 We may monitor your use and interactions with our websites, marketing we send and communications between you and our Firm.

 Depending on the circumstances, the types of personal information collected by our Firm may include: